-- Specific maintenance of both soil and water quality is required
+- Specific soil and water quality maintenance is required

 In essence, the term “organic” refers to the way agricultural products are grown and processed.
-The regulations vary across the globe (for example, the rules are stricter in Europe), but in the U.S., organic crops must be grown must be grown without the use of synthetic herbicides, pesticides, and fertilizers.
+The regulations vary across the globe.
+For example, the rules are stricter in Europe.
+In the U.S., organic crops must be grown must be grown without the use of synthetic herbicides, pesticides, and fertilizers.
 They also can’t contain bioengineered genes (GMOs).

 What makes Livestock organic?

-Organic livestock raised for meat, eggs, and dairy products must be raised in living conditions that mimic their natural behaviors.
-For example, the ability to graze on pasture and eat organic feed and forage.
-They aren’t given antibiotics, growth hormones, or any animal by-products.
-Furthermore, organic farmers rotate crops and utilize composted animal manures to improve soil nutrient density.
+Organic livestock is raised in living conditions that mimic the animals’ natural behaviors.
+For example, the ability to graze on pasture, eat organic feed, and forage.
+They aren’t given anything synthetic.
+Nor, antibiotics, growth hormones, or any animal by-products.
+Furthermore, organic farmers must rotate crops.
+They also utilize composted animal manures to improve soil nutrient density.
 More on the importance of soil quality (and its impact on the environment), here.

-For a long time, this theory has been debated.
-Scientific opinions vary.
-Some agree that organic growing practices lead to improved nutritional composition of the foods or better health outcomes.
-Others disagree.
-However, it’s important to mention that funding for organic research has historically been underwhelming.
-Finally, in 2020, the USDA dedicated $20 million to organic research — but this is only a sliver of the $2.9 billion research budget.
+It’s important to mention that funding for organic research has historically been underwhelming.
+Finally, in 2020, the USDA dedicated $20 million to organic research—only a sliver of the $2.9 billion research budget.
 Fortunately, the research on the benefits of eating organic foods is continuing to grow.
-USDA funding is expected to increase to $50 million by 2023, and large companies like Danone are increasing funding for soil health, regenerative agriculture, and organic foods.
+USDA funding is expected to increase to $50 million by 2023.
+And, companies like Danone are increasing funding for soil health, regenerative agriculture, and organic foods.
+These are all wins.

-A study published in the British Journal of Nutrition found that organic crops have higher concentrations of antioxidants, lower levels of cadmium and nitrates, and fewer pesticide residues than non-organic crops.
-The study, by an international team led by Britain’s Newcastle University, analyzed an unprecedented 343 peer-reviewed research papers documenting nutritional benefits of organic grains, fruits, and vegetables.
+Short answer: YES.
+The British Journal of Nutrition found that organic crops have higher concentrations of antioxidants, lower levels of cadmium and nitrates, and fewer pesticide residues than non-organic crops.
+This particular study analyzed 343 peer-reviewed research papers, which documented nutritional benefits of organic grains, fruits, and vegetables.
 To date, it’s the most extensive analysis of its kind.
-Furthermore, another comparative study calculated nutrient contents of organic and conventional produce and grains and found higher levels of vitamin C, iron, magnesium, and phosphorus in the organic crops.
+Furthermore, another comparative study calculated nutrient contents of organic vs. conventional produce and grains.
+The results?
+Higher levels of vitamin C, iron, magnesium, and phosphorus in the organic crops.

-More clinical studies are needed, but we do know that observational studies show this: an increased intake of organic foods may be associated with reduced incidence of infertility, birth defects, pre-eclampsia, metabolic syndrome, high BMI, and non-Hodgkin lymphoma.
-In the meantime, there are a handful of other key benefits associated with organic farming, like improved soil health, reduced exposure to pesticide residue, and increased levels of crucial micronutrients.
+More clinical studies are needed.
+However, we know that observational studies show this: An increased intake of organic foods may be associated with health benefits.
+For example, reduced incidence of infertility, birth defects, pre-eclampsia, metabolic syndrome, high BMI, and non-Hodgkin lymphoma.
+In the meantime, there are a handful of other key benefits associated with organic farming.
+Like, improved soil health, reduced exposure to pesticide residue, and increased levels of crucial micronutrients.

 Benefits of organic food

 Organic produce contains fewer pesticides.
-Chemicals such as synthetic fungicides, herbicides, and insecticides are widely used in conventional agriculture and residues remain on (and in) the food we eat.
+Chemicals such as synthetic fungicides, herbicides, and insecticides are widely used in conventional agriculture.
+These residues remain on (and in) the food we eat.

 Organic food is often fresher.
 It doesn’t contain preservatives that make it last longer.
 Organic produce is sometimes produced on smaller farms, closer to where it’s sold.

 Organic farming tends to be better for the environment.
-Organic farming practices may reduce pollution, conserve water, reduce soil erosion, increase soil fertility, and use less energy.
-Farming without synthetic pesticides is also better for nearby birds and animals, as well as people who live close to farms.
+Organic farming practices help the environment.
+They reduce pollution, conserve water, reduce soil erosion, increase soil fertility, and use less energy.
+Farming without synthetic pesticides is also better for nearby animals, as well as people who live close by.

 Organically raised animals are not given antibiotics, growth hormones, or fed animal byproducts.
-Feeding livestock animal byproducts increases the risk of mad cow disease (BSE) and the use of antibiotics can create antibiotic-resistant strains of bacteria.
-Organically-raised animals tend to be given more space to move around and access to the outdoors, which help to keep them healthy.
-Beyond organic, it’s worth noting that purchasing grass-fed and pasture-raised livestock provides additional nutritional benefits; unfortunately, animals who eat an organic diet consume primarily organic corn and grain.
+When livestock are fed animal byproducts, their risk of mad cow disease increases.
+And, the use of antibiotics can create antibiotic-resistant strains of bacteria.
+Beyond organic, it’s worth noting that purchasing grass-fed and pasture-raised livestock provides additional nutritional benefits.
+Unfortunately, animals who eat an organic diet consume primarily organic corn and grain.